obverse Chapter 9· | Turning Signs (Contents) | References | SourceNet |

 The trick of reason is to get the imagination to seize the actual world— if only from time to time.— Annie Dillard (2009, 143)

-What is usually called ‘circular reasoning’ is actually a short circuit: the process is confined inside the model and makes no contact with the world.
-There is no ‘load’ on the system; it's a case of information underload. [next]
+What is usually called “circular reasoning” is actually a short circuit: the process is confined inside the model, and makes no contact with the external world.
+There is no “load” on the system; it's a case of information underload.

 The explanatory power of a model consists in discovering that a system whose workings are puzzling has the same structure as one whose workings are well understood.
 So far forth, models explain the same way metaphors do.
-More strongly still, explanation by model is explanation by metaphor, since explanation by models works by a process of ‘seeing as.’Distinguishing between ‘metaphoric’ and ‘literal’ statements is not always easy; consider for instance the great debate of 1829-30 between the biologists Geoffroy and Cuvier over whether ‘branchings’ in the taxonomic tree of life were analogies or homologies (Depew and Weber 1995, 48). [next]— Depew and Weber (1995, 29)
+More strongly still, explanation by model is explanation by metaphor, since explanation by models works by a process of ‘seeing as.’Distinguishing between metaphoric and “literal” statements is not always easy, or even possible.
+An analogous problem in biology is reflected in the great debate of 1829-30 between Geoffroy and Cuvier over whether ‘branchings’ in the taxonomic tree of life were analogies or homologies (Depew and Weber 1995, 48). [next]— Depew and Weber (1995, 29)

 Rosen (2000) refers to ‘the intrinsic models which biological systems generate and utilize to modify their own behavior’ (249).
 ‘The existence of such internal models of self and/or environment is one of the essential differences between biological systems and nonbiological ones’ (253).